Want to enjoy some of the best snorkeling in Hawaii? Keep scrolling for some amazing Hawaii snorkeling tips and hacks for your next Hawaii vacation!

 11. Keep distance from sea life

-The state of Hawaii protects its sea life.
+The state of Hawaii protects its sea life, especially the Hawaiian green sea turtles.

-While you may have an amazing opportunity to see a green sea turtle or even a dolphin on your snorkeling adventure, it is recommended you stay at least 10 feet from turtles and 50 yards from dolphins.
+While you may have an amazing opportunity to see Hawaiian green sea turtles or even a dolphin on your snorkeling adventure, it is recommended you stay at least 10 feet from turtles and 50 yards from dolphins.

 12. Look but don’t touch (and remember your waterproof camera!)